vedph/co_catutil/Readme.md

   Please notice that the term _entry_ here is used in two very different contexts: in the context of Cadmus layer models, an entry is the item of an array of models in a layer part's fragment; in turn, a fragment is a set of models referred to the same portion of the base text.
 In the context of Proteus transformations, an _entry_ is an atomic piece of data from a text, whether it's just a text, a formatting property, or a more complex command.

-The typical strategy here is looking at the list and defining *regions* inside it, i.e. sequences of entries belonging to the same semantic unit.
+The typical strategy is looking at the list and defining *regions* inside it, i.e. sequences of entries belonging to the same semantic unit.
 For instance, a region might be the list of witnesses (manuscripts) like the italic "OGR"; another the lemma in a variant; another a comment; etc. We want to define all the regions required to build the target Cadmus models for the apparatus.

 Once we have these regions, we can take a specialized action for each of them, which allows the software to extract the data, remodel them, and store the result in the target database.
 That's the task of components named region *parsers*.
 Each region can be handled by a specific parser.